joaosoft/manager/README.md

 manager := gomanager.NewManager()

 // ADD ALL THE PROCESSES YOU WANT...
+// ...

-/ AT LAST...
-START YOUR MANAGER! manager.Start()
+// DONT FORGET TO START YOUR MANAGER! manager.Start()

 ```